Why Do You Need an Emergency Fund?

 Thinking about the type of lifestyle that appeals to you most can be helpful in guiding your decision.

 “Owning a home has many rewards,” Prasky says.
-“It’s a place you can call your own, there are tax breaks and it’s an investment for your future, but it comes with a lot of responsibility.
+“It’s a place you can call your own, there may be tax breaks (consult a tax advisor) and it’s an investment for your future, but it comes with a lot of responsibility.
 If you don’t mind yard work and upkeep, then buying might be the right option.”

 Thoughtful spending (and saving) is the best way to get the most benefit from your bonus.Read Article